New water-saving technology has big impact on world stage

 Lincoln Agritech has signed a licensing agreement with Israeli company Autonomous Pivot for a cutting-edge new water-saving technology.

-Developed by a team of scientists at the Lincoln University owned research and development company, the technology allows farmers to see actual soil moisture in any part of a field in real time and save water without the loss of yield associated with traditional irrigation practices.
+Developed by a team of scientists at the Lincoln University owned research and development company, the technology allows farmers to see actual soil moisture in any part of a field in real time and save water without loss of yield.

 Trials have shown water savings of 25%.